Grossmont Center: History

 The mall was built in 1961 by Del E. Webb Construction Company, with Welton Becket and associates as architect.
 It occupied 110 acre of land and cost over $20 million to build.
 At the time, it was the largest development in La Mesa's history.

-Marston's (later The Broadway) and Montgomery Ward were the original two anchor stores.
-Marston's, which had a location in downtown San Diego, had begun consultations in 1956 to choose the site of the Grossmont Center store, their first branch location.
+Montgomery Ward and Marston's were the original two anchor stores.
+Marston's had a location in downtown San Diego, and had begun consultations in 1956 to choose the site of the Grossmont Center store, their first branch location.
 The store design featured 3200 ft of moldings, gold leaf lettering, murals painted by five artists, and a Gothic-style canopy over its entry.
 Other major tenants included Longs Drugs, a barbershop, several shoe stores, a florist, a fabric shop, a jeweler, and two dime stores: S. H. Kress & Co. and F. W. Woolworth Company.

 Fifty thousand people attended the mall's opening ceremonies on October 5, 1961 – 20,000 more than the population of La Mesa at the time.
 Present at opening ceremonies were the regional manager of the Montgomery Ward chain; June Wilkinson, a Playboy model; and several representatives of the Marston's chain.
+Marston's had been sold to Broadway-Hale Stores earlier in 1961, prior to the anchor store's opening, but the Marston's name was retained until 1964, when the store was renamed The Broadway.

 By 1965, a 1,000 seat movie theater had been added to the mall.
-Buffum's was added in 1979 as a third anchor store in a newly constructed wing, and Bullock's in 1983 as a fourth.
+Buffum's was added in 1979 as a third anchor store in a newly constructed wing, and Bullock's joined in 1983 as a fourth anchor.
 Also at this point, a parking deck was added to the mall.
 Buffum's closed in 1990, with Bullock's and Woolworth following in 1993, although Cost Plus World Market and a food court were added.
 The former Buffum's became Oshman's SuperSports USA (later bought out by Sports Authority) in 1991, while Target opened in the vacated Bullock's store in 1995.